Scotty James

-Scott James (born 6 July 1994) is an Australian snowboarder and four-time Olympian.
+Scott James (born 6 July 1994) is an Australian snowboarder, five-time Olympian, and children’s book author.
 He was the flag bearer for Australia at the 2018 Winter Olympics, where he won a bronze medal in the halfpipe.
+After winning halfpipe silver medals at both the 2022 and 2026 Winter Olympics, he became Australia's most decorated Winter Olympian.

 Career

-James's began riding at age three and his first snowboard was a display board in a shop in Vancouver.
+James's began riding at age three, and his first snowboard was a display board in a shop in Vancouver.
 James and his father had trouble finding a board small enough for him, so they bought the display board for $10.
 He began competing at age six and started travelling for competitions at 10 years old.
 At the time, Europe and America were the main locations for snowboarding training and competitions.
 His mother accompanied him on the road, homeschooling him and providing tutors when needed.
 James has stated, "There's been a lot of sacrifice from my parents to get me here — and I'm very grateful."
 Due to his success at a young age, James began to be viewed by media and peers as a snowboarding prodigy.

 He moved from racing into halfpipe and slopestyle events, making his international debut as a 14-year-old at the 2008 Europa Cup in Saas Fee, Switzerland.
 When Australian Nathan Johnstone was ruled out of the 2010 Winter Olympics with an ankle injury, James went to the World Cup event in Stoneham, Canada, to try to achieve the top-19 result that would make him eligible to replace Johnstone at the Olympics.
 He pulled off his best result to date, a 15th-place finish, which secured him a spot in the 2010 Winter Olympics in Vancouver.
 At the age of 15, James was Australia's youngest male Olympian in 50 years and the youngest male competitor at the Vancouver Games.
 While training for the halfpipe event in Vancouver, James caught his heel-edge and slapped against the wall, fracturing his right wrist.
 Despite the injury, James competed in the event, finishing 21st.

 From early 2011 to 2012, all of James' World Cup results in Halfpipe, Slopestyle and Big Air climbed into the top ten territory.